 - Strengthen and enhance capacity and prepare the next generation of leaders in responsible AI in clinical public health policy through a unique training program in an interactive environment mentored by basic, applied, and policy researchers

-- Build trust and knowledge of emerging and re-emerging infectious diseases models among key decision makers to enable rapid-repose in emergencies through close engagement with government, public health agencies, and other stakeholders.
+- Build trust and knowledge of emerging and re-emerging infectious diseases models among key decision makers to enable rapid-response in emergencies through close engagement with government, public health agencies, and other stakeholders.

 Expected Deliverable Outputs